 When I bring the glass to my nose, I receive firm indications of oak and grain spice.
 Honeyed toffee rises up as well as dank corn smells and a lightly sour fruitiness.
 If I was to nose this in a blind format, I might be tempted to believe I was nosing an Old Canadian Club whisky from the 70s and early 80s when the brand had a stronger overt sour fruit aroma and taste profile (at least that is how I remember it).
 There are bits of maple and cedar in the air and some underlying damp leathery tobacco smells.

-The whisky is sweet, almost cloyingly sweet.
-Heavy butterscotch and maple syrup flavours are wrapped up within sour fruit and dank corn.
+The whisky carries flavours of heavy butterscotch and maple syrup which are are wrapped up within sour fruit and dank corn.
 This is definitely a throwback to an earlier time when heavy sour fruit flavours were all the rage in Canadian whisky.
 There is also a very strong oak presence which heats the palate in a satisfying way.
 Combined with the sweetness of the whisky I am reminded of the honey dipped Graham wafers I would snack on as a kid.

 As I sip new flavours emerge, canned apricots, sugared raisins, amber rum, heather and minty menthol.
-In spite of the rich flavours, the dram remains very sweet, and I feel this overt sweetness (and the sour fruit flavours) are ambushing the other nuances with the whisky.
-(Thinking it through, I remember feeling exactly the same way about the Canadian Club Whisky of the late 7os.)
+In spite of the rich flavours, the dram remains very sweet, and I feel this overt sweetness (and the sour fruit flavours) are ambushing the other nuances with the whisky somewhat.
+Thinking it through, I remember feeling exactly the same way about the Canadian Club Whisky of the late 7os.

 If you like clean, dusty rye forward whisky with oodles of fine oak spice; then this whisky will let you down.
-The oak is thick and chunky rather than fine, and the sweetness is almost off the charts.
-And for myself, I can do without the sour fruit.
+The oak is thick and chunky rather than fine.
 However, if you are a fan of old style Canadian Club Whisky, and yearn for that whisky’s signature robust dank corn and sour fruit, then the Gooderham and Worts Four Grain will be right up your alley.
 And I believe that this was the intent of the folks at Corby all along.
 This brand pays homage to a style of whisky from our past, and I believe it has nailed that past style squarely on the nose.

 You may read some of my other Whiskey Reviews (click the link) if you wish to have some comparative reviews.